warneat/website-change/README.md

 	$git clone https://github.com/warneat/website-change

-To install required Packages, cd into the new directory and run:
+To install required Packages, cd into the new directory and run install requirements

 	$cd website-change